 You can apply for an Import Certificate (IC) if:

-- You are importing goods into Singapore which are subject to the exporting country’s export control, or
+- You are importing goods into Singapore which are subject to the exporting country’s export control, and

 - The exporting country requires an IC.

 - Before making an Import Certificate and Delivery Verification (ICDV) application, you should:

 - Activate Customs Account; and

 Completing an IC Application